 On the meta level, there are definite parallels between David Lynch and Patrick McGoohan as people.
 Both work to the beat of their drummer and theirs alone.
 Lynch was getting the rock star treatment with Isabella Rossellini when he was beginning work on Twin Peaks, and he’s famously done seemingly everything in The Return from sound design, final approval on set pieces and costumes, to of course the directing and even acting.
 McGoohan was an incredibly popular star who walked away from the immensely popular Danger Man because he couldn’t live with himself doing the same spy role over and over again, and he outright refused the role of James Bond before Sean Connery even entered the conversation.
 Instead he poured his entire soul and sanity into creating, writing, directing, designing, producing and staring in this expensive little project called The Prisoner that lives on to this day and is the only thing that’s ever been on television that could even slightly compare to Twin Peaks’ nature.
 And both men almost went down with the ship when audiences were refused answers they believed they were entitled to and turned on their shows.

-Electricity Nexus will move around to other topics (the follow-up to column number two will be next) but I will be returning to The Prisoner soon after, comparing its episodes Sixteen and Seventeen to the Return’s Parts Seventeen and Eighteen.
+Electricity Nexus will move around to other topics, but I will be returning to The Prisoner soon after, comparing its Episodes 16 and 17 to The Return’s Parts 17 and 18.
 I expect we’ll see more mirroring than you’d first expect.
 Be seeing you…